How To Start A Blog: Ten Tips To Get You Started

 The words ‘how to start a blog’ are searched for almost 10,000 times a month in the UK alone so safe to say, it’s something a lot of people are interested in.

-I’ve been writing online for almost seven years (with varying degrees of success) and it has opened the door to great brand collaborations, paid writing gigs, TV work and paid consulting with companies on their social media strategy.
-You can find out more on this on my 'About' page.
+We’ve been writing online for almost seven years (with varying degrees of success) and it has opened the door to great brand collaborations, paid writing gigs, TV work and paid consulting with companies on their social media strategy.
+You can find out more on this on the 'About' page.
 Blogging is fun but hard work and used as a vehicle, can open the door to a new and exciting career.

 Ten Tips on How to Start a Blog: